concordia-dcart/CART210-glossary/glossary.md

 [^aisnet.org]: Regner, Ferdinand, André Schweizer, and Nils Urbach. “_NFTs in Practice – Non-Fungible Tokens as Core Component of a Blockchain-Based Event Ticketing Application._” In _Proceedings of the 40th International Conference on Information Systems (ICIS)_, Munich: Association for Information Systems, 2019. (https://aisel.aisnet.org/icis2019/blockchain_fintech/blockchain_fintech/1/).
 [^wsj.com]: Zimmer, Ben. “_'Fungible': The Idea in the Middle of the NFT Sensation._” The Wall Street Journal, April 16, 2021. (https://www.wsj.com/articles/fungible-the-idea-in-the-middle-of-the-nft-sensation-11618595061).
 [^chat.openai.com]: ChatGPT.
 Response to “_Fix my spelling mistakes and make it read more professional,_” March 8, 2025. (https://chat.openai.com).

+Object recognition is a subgenre of computer vision and artificial intelligence (AI) that allows machines to analyse, identify and classify objects through various media types such as images or videos.
+The process relies on deep learning models such as CNNs, convolutional neural networks, to detect objects with high accuracy [^Zhao2019].
+Object recognition is regularly used in autonomous vehicules, security systems, and medical machines. [^Jiao2019]

+Process
+1-	Image Preprocessing: To improve the quality of the image, it will be using techniques such as noise reduction, contrast adjustments and resizing. [^Jiao2019]
+2-	Extraction: Once it locks on an object, the system then identifies the unique features of the objects such as edges, textures and shapes to classify. [^Zhao2019]
+3-	Model Training: Deep learning models such as YOLO or Faster R-CNN are trained using large datasets (COCO or ImageNet) in order to recognize object patterns. [^Liu2019]
+4-	Detection and classification: The trained model takes in the new images, processes them by detecting the object then assigning them into categoris based on probability-based classification techniques. [^Zhao2019]

+Real world use
+Many industries rely on object recognition.
+Autonomous vehicles for example would not exist without the implementation of object recognition.
+Slef-driving cars rely on object recognition to detect pedestrians, road signs, blockades and other vehicles in real-time. [^Zhao2019] Same goes for medical imaging.
+The technologies used in the medical field rely on object recognition to spot tumors, fractures and many more problems through X-Rays, MRIs and CT scans. [^Jiao2019] Surveillance systems uses facial and object recognition to enhance security. [^Jiao2019]

+Sources
+[^Zhao2019]: Zhao, Zhong-Qiu, Peng Zheng, Shou-Tao Xu, and Xindong Wu.
+2019.
+“Object Detection with Deep Learning: A Review.”
+IEEE Transactions on Neural Networks and Learning Systems 30 (11): 3212–32. https://doi.org/10.1109/TNNLS.2018.2876865.
+[^Liu2019]: Liu, Li, Wanli Ouyang, Xiaogang Wang, Paul Fieguth, Jie Chen, Xinwang Liu, and Matti Pietikäinen.
+2019.
+“Deep Learning for Generic Object Detection: A Survey.”
+International Journal of Computer Vision 128 (2): 261–318. https://doi.org/10.1007/s11263-019-01247-4.
+[^Jiao2019]: Jiao, Licheng, Fan Zhang, Fang Liu, Shuyuan Yang, Lingling Li, Zhixi Feng, and Rong Qu.
+2019.
+“A Survey of Deep Learning-Based Object Detection.”
+IEEE Access 7. https://doi.org/10.1109/ACCESS.2019.2939201.

 ## Online Community